ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 mc_pos_control: do not ignore EKF vz with terrain following
-message: mc_pos_control: do not ignore EKF vz with terrain following

 This caused bad altitude control performance when enabling terrain following.
 It even leads to complete vertical control